 There are two stages of periodontal disease.
 The first stage is gingivitis.
 With gingivitis, most patients do not experience symptoms.
 However, when they start symptoms will likely be related to the gums.
 Gingivitis is a combination of plaque buildup and poor hygiene.
 During this stage, mild treatment methods can help to resolve the symptoms and prevent gingivitis from developing.
 Gingivitis can also develop as a side effect of drugs, infections, or poor nutrition.

-At NW Heights Dental, Dr. Smith and Dr. Hiebert perform various procedures on the gums and surrounding tissue within the mouth to treat periodontal disease.
+At NW Heights Dental, we perform various procedures on the gums and surrounding tissue within the mouth to treat periodontal disease.
 These treatments may include:

-- Scaling and root planing: A method of deep-cleaning that removes bacteria from below the tooth root and gum line
+- Scaling and root planing (periodontal therapy): A method of deep-cleaning that removes bacteria from below the tooth root and gum line

 - Medication: If gum pockets have developed antibiotics or antimicrobial medications are used to fight infection and reduce the pocket size